kharchenkolab/conos/vignettes/walkthrough.md

 ## Using Shiny Application

-An alternative way to explore this the hierarchical community structure using an interactive app.
-The app also allows to visualize tissue composition and sample similarities:
+An alternative way to explore this the hierarchical community structure is by using an interactive app.
+The app also allows users to visualize tissue composition and sample similarities:

 ``` r
 conosShinyApp(con,N=30)
 ```

-# Label propagation
+# Label Propagation

 One of the uses of this graph is to propagate labels.
-For example in some cases we will only have information about the cell types in one of the samples and we want to automatically label the other samples.
+For example, in some cases we will only have information about the cell types in one of the samples and we will want to automatically label the other samples.

-We’ll load annotation from a simple text file (first column giving cell name, second - cell type), and make a named factor out of
+We’ll load the annotation from a simple text file (first column giving the cell name, second giving the cell type), and make a named factor out of
 it:

 ``` r